diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US235/readme.md

 - AC01 - The CRM Manager must be a user in the system
 - AC02 - The CRM Collaborator must be a user in the system
+- AC03 - The Client must be a user in the system
-- AC03 - The Show Request status information must be provided
+- AC04 - The Show Request status information must be provided

 ---
 **Dependencies/References:**